 Always do a few test recordings and savings before heading out on the road as the last thing you want to do is somehow delete the recording rather than save and share it .

-Most of the population of cyclists opt for either a helmet or bike mount for their camera.
-There is a third option of a chest mount, but in general, these are the preserve of mountain bike riders who need to keep the camera close to their chest when participating in a more dynamic style of riding.
+Most of the population of cyclists opt for either a helmet or a bike mount for their camera.
+There is a third option of a chest mount, but in general, these are typically reserved for mountain bike riders who need to keep the camera close to their chest when participating in a more dynamic style of riding.

 From a security aspect, a helmet mount also keeps the camera with you (assuming you take your helmet inside at a cafe stop).